writing

 And don’t plan for big products with lots of revision.
 Use these last weeks to execute a lot of first-drafts only.

 Now armed with topics to write about, students need explicit instruction on how to write well.
 This means targeting the skills that fall under the trait of ideas.
-Provide instruction on:
+Provide informative writing instruction on:

 PRIMARY TEACHERS: Target these same skills while honoring the developmental stages of your young writers.
-Expect students to add details and elaborate, although it may come in the form of pictures rather than paragraphs or words rather than sentences.
+Expect students to add details and elaborate in their informative writing, although it may come in the form of pictures rather than paragraphs or words rather than sentences.

 Regardless of the grade level, make idea development your top priority.
 We want kids writing longer and stronger pieces by the end of the school year.